Solianka: Russian soup filled with mortar

 Solianka

-At YummCook.com we provide you with the easiest and best way to cook Solianka.
+At YummCook, we provide you with the easiest and best way to cook Solyanka.
 You can prepare this soup full of energy at home.
 This food is consumed more in winter and is very useful for strengthening the immune system.
+Famous soups such as Chicken noodle soup also have many fans in this country.

-Necessary ingredients to prepare Solianka: Russian soup filled with mortar
+Necessary ingredients to prepare Solianka: Russian pickled meat soup

 You can use any kind of meat in this soup, we use veal here.